Associate in Science (A.S.)

 Upon completion of this degree program, students will be able to:

-- demonstrate the ability to apply knowledge of mathematics in the development of computer algorithms and solutions.
+- Apply computational concepts and analytical thinking in the development of computer algorithms and solutions.

-- discuss key ethical issues and global concerns in relation to the field of computer science, and their responsibility to this field as computer science professionals of the future.
+- Discuss and reflect upon key ethical issues and global concerns in relation to the field of computer science, as well as the impact of technology upon individuals, organizations, and a global society.

-Resources and Technology: Computer resources for student learning are extensive and varied at FLCC.
-Our classrooms and computer labs are equipped with state-of-the-art personal workstations connected to a local area network (LAN).
-We also provide wireless network capabilities for all students with laptops and tablets.
-Full access to the internet is available throughout the campus.
-Courses on campus are taught utilizing multiple platforms; Windows, Mac OS, and Linux.
+Resources and Technology: Computer resources for student learning are extensive and diverse at FLCC.
+Classrooms and computer labs are equipped with state-of-the-art personal workstations, which are connected to a local area network (LAN).
+If you carry a laptop or tablet with you to campus, you will have access to FLCC's wireless network.
+Full access to the Internet is available throughout the campus.
+Courses on campus are taught utilizing multiple platforms such as Windows, Mac OS, and Linux.

-Facilities: Computer labs are open evenings and weekends, and are also available at the FLCC Geneva Campus, Wayne County Campus, and Victor Campus Centers.
-The College also offers a computer certification and testing at the Victor Campus Center, where students can take exams for Microsoft, Cisco, CompTia, and other technologies.
+Facilities: Computer labs are open evenings and weekends, and are also available at the FLCC Geneva, Newark, and Victor Campus Centers.
+FLCC offers Computer Certification Testing at the Victor Campus Center, where the opportunity for you to take exams for Microsoft, Cisco, CompTIA, and other technologies is available.

 Salary: According to the Occupational Outlook Handbook, the median annual wage for computer systems analysts was $79,680 in May 2012.
 Salary levels vary depending on the industry segment, geographic region, and level of education and experience attained.

-The Computing Sciences faculty bring to FLCC a wide breadth of talent and a great depth of experience in both academia and industry.
+The faculty in the computing sciences department brings to FLCC a wide range of talent and experience in academia and within the industry.
 Each faculty member specializes in a particular area of the discipline, and continually strives to stay current in that area.
-We are committed to providing students with the most up-to-date programs and courses, and strive to provide our students with an excellent education at the certificate and associates degree levels.
+FLCC is committed to providing you with the most up-to-date programs and courses.
+In addition, it also provides you with an excellent education at the certificate and associate degree levels.